mislav/hub/README.md

 For commands that require write access to GitHub (such as `fork`), you'll want to setup "github.token" as well.
 See [local GitHub config guide][2] for more information.

-Want to use environment variables instead of a local gitconfig?

-* `GITHUB_USER`  - If set, this will be used instead of the `github.user` config value to determine your GitHub username.
-* `GITHUB_TOKEN` - If set, this will be used instead of the `github.token` config value to determine your GitHub API token.
+If present, environment variables `GITHUB_USER` and `GITHUB_TOKEN` override the values of "github.user" and "github.token".

 Configuration
 -------------

-If you prefer `http://` clones to `git://` clones, you can set the `hub.http-clone` option to true using `git-config`.
+If you prefer using the HTTPS protocol for GitHub repositories instead of the git protocol for read and ssh for write, you can set "hub.protocol" to "https".

 For example:

     $ git clone defunkt/repl
     < git clone >

-    $ git config --global --bool hub.http-clone true
+    $ git config --global hub.protocol https
     $ git clone defunkt/repl
-    < http clone >
+    < https clone >

-Or you can enter this manually into your `~/.gitconfig` file:

-    $ cat ~/.gitconfig
-    [hub]
-      http-clone = yes

 Prior Art
 ---------